Bee Movie: Production

-The development of Bee Movie began when Steven Spielberg approached DreamWorks Animation CEO and co-founder Jeffrey Katzenberg after Jerry Seinfeld asked him to make an animated film featuring insects.
-Production of the film began in 2003.
+The development of Bee Movie began in 2003, when Steven Spielberg approached DreamWorks Animation CEO and co-founder Jeffrey Katzenberg after Jerry Seinfeld asked him to make an animated film featuring insects.
 Seinfeld spent a week in Los Angeles working on it.
 Teleconferencing system HP Halo was installed in Seinfeld's office in New York, enabling him to work on the film and interact between coasts.
-Seinfeld said he chose New York because it was "the Tigris and Euphrates of comedy" with his humor, and Katzenberg was the main reason for making the film.
-Overall, the budget was approximately $150 million.
-Steven Spielberg was in two live action trailers of this film in November 2006 and early 2007 where he interacted with Seinfeld, who wore a bee costume.
+Seinfeld said he set the film in New York because it was "the Tigris and Euphrates of comedy", and Katzenberg was the main reason for making the film.
+The budget was approximately $150 million.
+Spielberg appeared in two live-action trailers for this film in November 2006 and early 2007 where he interacted with Seinfeld, who wore a bee costume.
+Using these trailers as a basis, promotional live-action short skits surrounding the production of the movie, branded as Bee Movie TV Juniors, would air on NBC during their Fall primetime lineup.

 Release

-The 91-minute Bee Movie debuted in New York City on October 25, 2007, followed by a premiere on October 28, in Los Angeles.
+Bee Movie debuted in New York City on October 25, 2007, followed by a premiere on October 28, in Los Angeles.
 It was released in the United States on November 2.
 The film was produced by DreamWorks Animation and Columbus 81 Productions, and distributed by Paramount Pictures.
 Bee Movie Game was released in October 2007 for multiple platforms.

+Brach's sold Bee Movie candy corn, made with real honey, and also held a sweepstakes with the grand prize being a trip for four to New York City.
+General Mills placed cereal spoons and hand buzzers inside cereal boxes promoting Bee Movie.
+Customers could save 50 cents if they bought two Fruit by the Foot, Fruit Gushers, and Fruit Roll-Ups products featuring Bee Movie on their packaging.
+McDonald's offered six Bee Movie toys in its Happy Meals, while the company's advertising pointed customers towards white meat chicken nuggets, apple dippers, and low-fat milk.
+The Happy Meal and Conservation International websites both invited kids to take the "Bee Good to the Planet" pledge to protect the environment, and McDonald's supported Conservation International's efforts to protect bee habitats in South Africa and Mexico.

-Paramount Home Entertainment released Bee Movie on DVD (single- and double-disc) on March 11, 2008, and on Blu-ray in May.
+Paramount Home Entertainment released Bee Movie on DVD (single- and double-disc) on March 11, 2008, and on Blu-ray on May 20.
 The DVD extras include the "Inside the Hive: The Cast of Bee Movie" and "Tech of Bee Movie" featurettes, "We Got the Bee" music video, "Meet Barry B. Benson" feature, interactive games, a filmmaker commentary, alternate endings, lost scenes, the live-action trailers, and Jerry's Flight Over Cannes.
 An HD DVD version of the film was canceled after the discontinuation of that format.
+The DVD release of Bee Movie was promoted with a $3 mail-in rebate offer from Blue Diamond Growers and a coupon for $1 off Sue Bee honey products.